nschloe/tablign/README.md

 | A    |  1.34  | -214.1 |
 | CCCC | 55.534 | 1131.1 |
 ```
-Column widths are unified across the table, decimal dots are aligned, and
+Column widths are unified across the table, decimal dots are aligned, and tablign tries
-tablign tries to be smart about column separators.
-Works for CSV, LaTeX,
+to be smart about column separators.
+Works for CSV, LaTeX, Markdown etc.
-Markdown etc.

 ### Usage from vim

-Simply mark the table, and type
+Simply mark the table (shift-V), and type
 ```
 :'<,'>:!tablign
 ```